 Welcome to intermediate weight lifting, Leaving the beginners level and advancing does hold different challenges, including your exercise program or lifting routine.
-Intermediates need to focused on the entire body, its weaknesses as well as its strong points.
+Focus should be aimed at the entire body, its weaknesses as well as its strong points.

 The body puts the stress of lifting where it wants...

 Becoming lord and master over your body as an intermediate weight lifter often needs the management skills of two things.

 The body places stress/resistance where it wants.
 This is where you have to be strict and focused on lifting form, this is up to you to force the issue and apply it where you feel it’s needed most.

 Often the exercise that are the most uncomfortable to preform is the bodies way of telling you these areas are the weakest.